Applications of EUROFLEX® products

 Sufficient physical activity thus has a decisive influence on the overall development of a child, promotes health and vitality, thus prevents undesirable developments and also promotes the child’s mental development.
 Movement plays an essential part in children’s and young people’s experience of themselves and their environment.

-With our different offers, whether the numbers bouncing game, the Game Floor or by combining different elements such as a half ball, ball or cube as a bouncing course, an option for movement can be created in a simple way that leaves the children enough imagination for their own play ideas.
+With our different offers, whether the numbers bouncing game or by combining different elements such as a half ball, ball or cube as a bouncing course, an option for movement can be created in a simple way that leaves the children enough imagination for their own play ideas.

 Outdoor Fitness & Senior Fitness